hassan1303/Allocated_Project_1_Codexcue/README.md

 1. **Invest in Underserved Regions**: Suggest opening new colleges or improving resources in specific areas.
 2. **Improve Low-Rating Sectors**: Targeted interventions are suggested for areas where quality improvements are needed.
 3. **Expand Affiliation Partnerships**: Encouraging balanced distribution of affiliations can benefit areas with fewer resources.
 ---

-## Next Steps
-- Conduct deeper analysis on resource distribution and faculty quality.
-- Share findings with policymakers to help bridge regional gaps in education quality.

----

 ## How to Run This Project

 1. **Clone the Repository**: